diazrenata/ldats2020/overview.md

 species abundances than a 5 topic LDA with no changepoints.

 This seems to work.
 However, I would not have done it this way if not for the string of issues discussed above.
 It’s unconventional\!
+See below for sample results.

 # Sample results